AgnostiqHQ/covalent/doc/source/getting_started/quickstart/advanced/svm_classification/index.rst

 =============================================

 In this example we highlight some advanced features in Covalent that facilitate developing workflows involving multiple remote executors.
 Covalent is quite feature rich and allows users to customize execution of their workflows at a very granular level.
-Users can specify custom hooks that can execute before or after an electron is run by Covalent, files can be uploaded and downloaded from remote machines, AWS S3 buckets before the tasks consuming them even begin execution.
+Users can specify custom hooks that can execute before or after an electron is run by Covalent, files can be uploaded/downloaded from remote machines and AWS S3 buckets before the tasks begin execution.
 Users can also specify custom synchronization points in their workflows in order to enforce dependencies between electrons.
-This feature is quite useful when users would want to force a dependency between independent electrons before proceeding to subsequent steps.
+This feature is quite useful when users would want to enforce dependencies between electrons before proceeding to subsequent steps.

 Feature summary
 ~~~~~~~~~~~~~~~~

-In this section we cover and highlight how the following Covalent features can be used when developing workflow
+In this section we highlight a few major Covalent features and how they can be used when developing workflows

 .. list-table::
     :widths: 20 80